CodeMacrocosm/Web-a-Thon/suggestions.md

 I [VivianeRamos](https://github.com/vivi3008) suggests that you persist even when you think you will not succeed.

 I [CHiGi](https://github.com/imCHiGi) suggests you to always play with the code while learning and pick a project you like and try to enhance it everytime you learn a new concept.

+I [Pahlevi](https://github.com/pahlevikun) suggests you to please always learn something new everyday.